thunlp/UltraChat/README.md

 The general idea of UltraChat is to use separate LLMs to generate opening lines, simulate users and respond to the queries.
 Each sector of UltraChat has its own challenges and requires particular stragety designs.
-We will specify the construction process once a part of UltraChat is released.
+We will specify the construction process once a sector of UltraChat is released.

 <details><summary> <b>Questions about the World</b> </summary>